Best daily deals

 Closed and openbacks are important to consider.

 People like all sorts of personal audio devices, but over-ears are the mainstay of high-performing headphones.
-There are many reasons for this, but it mostly boils down to the fact that it’s easier to make them, from the guts to the padding.
-If you want the most bang for your buck, it’ll come from any of the best budget over-ear headphones.
+There are many reasons for this, but it mostly boils down to the fact that they’re easier to make, from the guts to the padding.
+If you want the most bang for your buck, you’ll get it from any of the best budget over-ear headphones.

 What are over-ears anyway?